jonkohzy/seoul-station-finder/README.md

 Edit the `aliases` object in `search.js` to add alternate spellings or nicknames.
 Its keys must match the English station labels on the map exactly.
 Replacing the map requires preserving or updating the foreground label selectors used in `app.js`; the source map's `name_en` and `name_en_overlap` groups are the station index.

 An optional, feature-detected WebMCP interface exposes `search_stations` and `show_station` in supporting browsers.
 Normal website use requires no WebMCP support.
 Native WebMCP integration was not available for validation in the local test browser.

-## Validation

-Checked in Chrome at desktop and phone widths: station lookup, 11 exact/alias/typo examples, keyboard selection, empty search results, zoom controls, full-map view, recentering, dragging, geometry for all 657 labels, and direct local-file opening.
-No browser runtime errors were found.